jm/rails-templates/README.markdown

 Current library
 ---------------

-* bort, entp by Jeremy McAnally
+* entp by Jeremy McAnally
+* bort by Jeremy McAnally, improved by Pratik Naik (based on bort template by Jim Neath)
+* daring by Peter Cooper